 Some students find that it makes sense to wait a year between the MA and the PhD.
 That allows time to complete the MA modules and to write the dissertation without distraction.

-Any MA students interested in pursuing PhD studies at UCD or elsewhere should contact the Research Degree Coordinator, Dr Lisa Foran (lisa.foran@ucd.ie) and Dr Tatjana von Solodkoff (tatjana.vonsolodkoff@ucd.ie).
+Any MA students interested in pursuing PhD studies at UCD or elsewhere should contact the Research Degree Coordinator, Dr Tatjana von Solodkoff (tatjana.vonsolodkoff@ucd.ie).

 Research Degrees